zsparal/api-documentation/source/components/overview.rst

 .. figure:: images/components-preview@2x.jpg

-At a high level, it works by using a Javascript API to add fields to your checkout that your customer will use to enter their credit card details, such as their card number.
+At a high level, it works by using a Javascript API, dubbed :doc:`Mollie.js </reference/mollie-js>`, to add fields to your checkout that your customer will use to enter their credit card details, such as their card number.

 Mollie Components does not give you access to the card holder data.
 Instead, when the checkout is submitted, you use Mollie Components to exchange the card holder data for a ``cardToken`` which you can use with the :doc:`Create Payment API </reference/v2/payments-api/create-payment>` or :doc:`/reference/v2/orders-api/create-order`.

 Once you have created a payment or order, you should redirect your customer to the URL in the ``_links.checkout`` property from the response.
 This link is where your customer can perform the 3-D Secure authentication.
 If the customer authenticates successfully, the payment is completed.

 Implementation steps
 --------------------